|

 yield to force; never yield to the apparently

-good ones!"
-"Everything which the enemy least expects will
+it is the good ones!"
+"Everything which the enemy least

-succeed the best."
-"Stonewall Jackson would rather lose one man to hard marching,
+expects will succeed the best."
+"Stonewall Jackson would rather lose one man

-wins."
+the mostest wins."
 "Hard pounding, gentlemen.
-Let's see who pounds
+Let's see

-the longest."
-Numberless Acts of Courage: The "Common" Soldier "It is from numberless diverse acts of courage
+who pounds the longest."
+Numberless Acts of Courage: The "Common" Soldier "It is from numberless diverse

-and belief that human history is shaped.
-Each time a
+acts of courage and belief that human history is shaped.
+Each

-person stands up for an ideal, or acts to improve the lot
+time a person stands up for an ideal, or acts to improve the

 forth a tiny ripple of hope.
 That ripple builds others.